Shados/envy/manual/src/introduction.md

   neovim configuration into it, meaning that aspects of their neovim configuration can reliably depend upon aspects of their system or user configuration.
+- [x] A means to specify nvimrc configuration in vimscript, Lua, or MoonScript.
 - [x] More complexity than you want or need (probably).
 - [ ] An end to world hunger.